 - a.
 If beneficiary refuses to refund an overpayment, the SA payment can be reduced up to 10% of the payment amount if there is disregarded earned income or countable resources greater than the amount of the overpayment to be recouped. - b.
 If there is no disregarded earned income or countable resources greater than the amount of the overpayment to be recouped, ask the beneficiary to sign an agreement to repay if either disregarded earned income or countable resources greater than the amount of the overpayment to be recouped are acquired while they are a Special Assistance beneficiary. - c.
-Repayment agreements must contain, at a minimum: - (a) Amount of the overpayment - (b) Repayment schedule d.
+Repayment agreements must contain, at a minimum: - (a) Amount of the overpayment - (b) Repayment schedule - Provide beneficiary with a dated copy of the repayment agreement and file a copy in the record. - d.
 This overpayment recoupment must be tracked by the county DSS.
 Do not track in EPICS.